Dead Letter Queues: Handling Message Failures Gracefully

 Poison pill message gets reprocessed infinitely

 A malformed message with corrupted JSON lands in the DLQ.
-During bulk reprocessing, the code does not skip unprocessable messages.
-The same poison pill is reprocessed, fails, and goes back to the DLQ.
-It cycles 1,000 times before someone notices.
-The DLQ analysis shows the same offset being reprocessed repeatedly.
+During bulk reprocessing, the code does not skip messages that fail transformation.
+The same poison pill is processed, fails, and goes back to the DLQ.
+It cycles 2,000 times before someone notices the same offset repeating in DLQ metrics.
+At 50ms per failed reprocess attempt, that single message wastes 100 seconds of compute time and generates 2,000 log entries.
+The DLQ analysis output shows the same offset appearing hundreds of times, each with the same deserialization error and the same stack trace.

 DLQ retention expires before root cause is fixed

-A team discovers a DLQ message pattern indicating a bug in a upstream service.
+A team discovers a DLQ message pattern indicating a bug in an upstream service.
 The bug existed for 6 months.
 By the time investigation begins, 80% of the DLQ retention period has passed.
-The remaining messages are deleted before root cause analysis is complete.
+The remaining 20% of messages get deleted before anyone pins down the root cause.
+The team ships a fix, but cannot validate it against the original data because the messages that would have confirmed the fix are gone.

 Silent data loss from requeue mishandling